 - had experienced chest pain while resting in hospital after heart attack

 - were still smoking

 - had undergone revascularization procedures (CABG, angioplasty, stents) after hospitalization

 - had experienced significant new, persistent or fleeting symptoms of depression

 Chest pain after angioplasty/stenting occurs frequently and is considered to be due to vasospasm or coronary artery stretch during the procedure, described in a study reported in the Journal of the American College of Cardiology.(3) A significant increase in restenosis (or stent failure) of the newly-stented artery was noted at 6- to 9-month follow-up among those patients who reported post-procedure chest pain (29.5%) compared to patients who had not reported post-procedure chest pain (16.6%).
 Researchers observed that these higher restenosis rates may have been associated with local vessel stretch and deep vessel wall injury during cardiac catheterization.

 Dressler’s syndrome has also been identified as something that happens to a small number of people three to four weeks after a heart attack.
 The heart muscle that died during the attack sets the immune system in motion, calling on lymphocytes, one of the white blood cells, to infiltrate the coverings of the heart (pericardium) and the lungs (pleura).
 It also starts generating antibodies, which attack those two coverings.
 Chest pain is the predominant symptom.
 It can feel painful to take a deep breath or to twist the chest.
 The patient is often terrified that it’s another heart attack.
-Management of Dressler’s starts with the use of one of the anti-inflammatory drugs.
+Management of Dressler’s starts with the use of anti-inflammatory drugs.